-Riding hats are to be worn at all times when a person is riding may be struck by items falling on him or her, or where there are obstacles on which he/she might strike their head during the course of their work.
+ESNZ approved (red tagged) riding hats are to be worn at all times when a person is riding, or where there are obstacles on which he/she might strike their head during the course of their work.
 The Contract Manager or Site Supervisor may instruct persons to wear hard hats where they consider it to be necessary.